Shalini1908/Trendsy-Myntra-Clone/Readme.md

     - bag : navigate to cart section
  - Home Page
     - slider : various banners slides automatically and user can also select manually.
-    - posters : posters shown on basis of different category such as poplar, intrend,deal,best brand,top pics,luxe,new,gift cards etc.
+    - posters : posters shown on basis of different category such as poplar, in trend,deal,best brand,top pics,luxe,new,gift cards etc.
     - scroll to top button
  - Footer
     - online shopping , usefull links , customer policies , social links , guarantee and policy